Kalama, Washington: Historic buildings

 St. Joseph's Catholic Parish was built in 1874, around the same time the railroad between Kalama and Tacoma first became operational.
 This was the first and only Catholic parish in Kalama.

 Geography

+As the Columbia River exits the Portland Basin, it becomes laterally confined by the Coast Range and Cascade Range foothills before re-expanding downstream into its estuarine reach.
+Kalama is situated on this narrow floodplain along the east bank of the river, where surrounding terrain constrains development away from the channel.

-According to Cowlitz County GIS data, the total incorporated area for the city of Kalama is 3.83 sqmi.
+Located in Southwest Washington, Kalama is the fourth-largest city in Cowlitz County.
+According to Cowlitz County GIS data, the total incorporated area for the city of Kalama is 3.83 square miles (9.9 km2).
+The elevation ranges from 2ft (0.6m) to 1125ft (343m), with an average elevation of 227ft (69m).
+Longview, the largest city in the county, is 10mi (16km) to the north.
+Kalama sits along the Interstate 5 (I-5) corridor between the Seattle metropolitan area, 113 mi (182 km) to the north, and the Portland metropolitan area, 35 mi (56 km) to the south.

 Highway access to Kalama is provided by Exit 27, Exit 30, and Exit 32 from I-5.
-The industrial district is along the riverfront while the business district is on the east side of I-5.
+The Port of Kalama and other industrial sites are along the riverfront while the local business district is on the east side of I-5.
 Residential areas are up the hill to the east and on the cliffs above town, portions of which have dramatic views overlooking the Columbia River.
-The busy Portland-Seattle rail connection parallels I-5 to the west on double tracks (or more) all the way through town.
+Extensive rail infrastructure is present throughout the town, servicing both freight and passengers.
+Amtrak Cascades and Coast Starlight lines pass through, both stopping in nearby Longview.